About Papakura High School

 With the rich cultural diversity present in our school, it is no wonder that our students participate with great enthusiasm in the annual Auckland Polyfest.
 In 2016 the school had five different groups competing in various categories.
 We are very proud of the achievements of these students, who are committed to keeping their culture alive.

 Students are encouraged to set high academic and vocational goals and to develop a philosophy for lifelong learning.
 Individual difference is recognised and catered for within the school.
-We have an Education Support Centre and the ORS unit which meet the needs of students with physical and emotional learning challenges.
+We have a Learning Support Centre which meets the needs of students with intellectual and emotional learning challenges.
 As a school we believe in kaitiakitanga as we respect the individual differences between each other and do our best for the variety of needs of our students.

 Students have the opportunity to engage in a wide range of programmes within our school and are ably supported with a team of guidance staff and health workers.
-Our Deans and Pastoral team are active in supporting behavioural and learning needs.
+Our Kaiarahi and Pastoral team are active in supporting behavioural and learning needs.
 As students progress through to the senior years they receive career guidance and can choose to broaden their subject choice by involvement in part time trades academy programmes which are run either at other local secondary schools or one of our tertiary providers, such as MIT or AUT.
 Students flourish with the range of programmes on offer and excel in these.
-In 2016 Papakura students have been invited to participate in a prestigious photographic competition organised though The Auckland Festival of Photography.

 In 2015 the school joined a community of schools known as the Kootuitui ki Papakura Trust.
 The Trust's goal is to implement and support the development of digital technology in all of its member schools, as well as having a goal of promoting health and well-being in our community.
-With the support of the Kootuitui Trust, our school has been able to launch into a digitally based pedagogy for Year 9, which will be expanded to years 10 and 11 in 2017, and then to the rest of the school.
+With the support of the Kootuitui Trust, our school has been able to launch into a digitally based pedagogy for Year 9, which was expanded to years 10 and 11 in 2017.
 Students are able to lease a chromebook at a very modest weekly cost over a three year period.
-This is the most exciting development in our school teaching and learning, and as it becomes part of our normal school life, we will be able to make big strides in our students’ learning.

 Students at Papakura High are very enthusiastic about playing sport and all students are strongly encouraged to participate in either a winter or summer sport.
 We are grateful for all the staff and parents who contribute their time to coaching and managing these teams.
 Students gain great enjoyment and benefit from their involvement in these sports on offer.